elastic/integrations/packages/checkpoint/docs/README.md

 For step-by-step instructions on how to set up an integration, see the [Getting started](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-observability.html) guide.

+In some instances firewall events may have the same Checkpoint `loguid` and arrive during the same timestamp resulting in a fingerprint collision.
+To avoid this [enable semi-unified logging](https://sc1.checkpoint.com/documents/R81/WebAdminGuides/EN/CP_R81_LoggingAndMonitoring_AdminGuide/Topics-LMG/Log-Exporter-Appendix.htm?TocPath=Log%20Exporter%7C_____9) in the Checkpoint dashboard.

 ## Logs reference

 ### Firewall